Theta Tau: The present-day (1991-present)

 In 1991, the central office moved to the 655 Office Building in the Creve Coeur Executive Office Park.
 Michael T. Abraham returned as a permanent staff member with the title of assistant executive director in 1992 and was elected Grand Scribe in 1994.
 In 1994, the appointive position of executive director was added to the executive council.
 Pope, who had served on staff for 37 years, retired in 1996 and was designated executive director emeritus by the executive council.
 Abraham was appointed executive director.

 Lee C. Haas was elected Grand Regent in 1996 and reelected in 1998.
 He was instrumental in establishing the Theta Tau Educational Foundation in 1998 and served as its first president.
 In 1999, the foundation sponsored the fraternity's first Leadership Academy which replaced the National Conference.
 Haas presided at the installation of Eta Gamma, Theta Gamma, and Iota Gamma chapters.

 At the fraternity's first convention held in Arizona, Glen A. Wilcox was elected Grand Regent.
 At the 2000 meeting, many structural changes were made in the constitution and bylaws to more fully integrate the central office into the laws.
 These changes reflected many practices already in place and allowed the executive council to focus on its responsibilities as the fraternity's board of directors.
 The convention also endorsed the national fraternity liability insurance standard adopted by the executive council in the spring of 1999.

 In 2000, past Grand Regent Haas presided at the installation of the Kappa Gamma chapter at the Virginia Commonwealth University.
 Grand Regent Wilcox presided at the installation of Lambda Gamma at Clemson University on January 13, 2001, and he later presided at the installations of Mu Gamma and Nu Gamma in the spring of 2003.
 In November 2001, the central office moved from the St. Louis metropolitan area to Austin, Texas, and the fraternity's archives were moved from a room in the Alpha chapter house to the central office.

 As the fraternity reached its centennial in 2004, Theta Tau had initiated over 30,000 members and had more active student chapters than at any time in its history.
 At the 2004 convention, Michael D. Livingston was elected Grand Regent.
-During his term, Omicron Gamma, Pi Gamma, Rho Gamma, Sigma Gamma, Tau Gamma, Upsilon Gamma, Phi Gamma, Chi Gamma, Psi Gamma, Omega Gamma, Zeta Delta, Eta Delta, Theta Delta, and Iota Delta chapters were installed.
-Additionally, Kappa, and Epsilon were re-installed, and Epsilon Delta and Pi Delta were installed.
+During his term, Omicron Gamma, Pi Gamma, Rho Gamma, Sigma Gamma, Tau Gamma, Upsilon Gamma, Phi Gamma, Chi Gamma, Psi Gamma, Omega Gamma, Zeta Delta, Eta Delta, Theta Delta, Iota Delta, Epsilon Delta and Pi Delta chapters were installed.
+Additionally, Kappa, and Epsilon were re-installed.

 In 2007, the central office moved from leased office space to its first fraternity-owned headquarters.
-The roughly 1500 sqft office condo is located at the corner of 11th and San Jacinto, within blocks of the capitol and university in downtown Austin, Texas.
+The roughly 1500 sqft office condo was located at the corner of 11th and San Jacinto, within blocks of the capitol and university in downtown Austin, Texas.
 In the same year, the National Alumni Club of Theta Tau was created.